cosmos/ibc/spec/app/ics-101-interchain-swap-s16/README.md

 ### Data Structures

-Only one packet data type is required: `IBCSwapDataPacket`, which specifies the swap message type, data(protobuf marshalled).
+Only one packet data type is required: `IBCSwapDataPacket`, which specifies the message type and data(protobuf marshalled).
+It is a wrapper for interchain swap messages.

 ```ts
 enum MessageType {